 WNSupported in Synergy .NET on Windows

-int WINAPI win_lm_login(char *producer, char *application, int check, int seat, int *token, int *syserr)
+int WINAPI win_lm_login(char *producer, char *app_code, int check, int seat, int *token, int *syserr)

 The producer code for your company.
 This is a null-terminated 8-bit ANSI string.
 (This code was assigned to your company by Synergex when you requested the License Key Generator.)

-The code that you created to refer to the application.
-This is a null‑terminated 8‑bit ANSI string and can be up to six characters long.
+The code that you created to refer to the application or application component.
+This is a null-terminated 8-bit ANSI string and can be up to six characters long.

 An int32 set to one of the following values: